brandendupont-mcw/eighteenth-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities,** *for e.g  Our aim is to increase the percentage of cases reserved for serious offenses....*

-**\*WG Reflection:** We will continue to monitor.
-Some decisions are outside of the prosecutors control, including a large number of misdemeanors that require mandatory jail time.*
+We will continue to monitor and study this indicator.
+Some decisions are outside of the prosecutor's control, including charges such as a DUI that may require mandatory jail time.
+In the future we hope to do further study of the "Other Offenses" reflected in this chart to identify what charges and characteristics may be driving incarceration.

-1. *Interested in diving into this further.
-What % of cases (drug offense and shoplift) are individuals who just want the case to be over.*
-2. \*DUI cases have mandatory jail (no prosecutorial discretion)**\*]**

 <br>